10 Best Onsen in Japan by Lonely Planet!

 Chosen as the Best Onsen/Sand Bath Combination

-Takegawara Onsen is located in the southern Onsen heaven, Beppu city in Oita prefecture.
-One of the most historical Onsen which was established originally in Meiji period.
+Takegawara Onsen (竹瓦温泉) is located in one of the most famous Onsen towns in Japan, Beppu in Oita Prefecture.
+This historical Onsen facility was established originally in Meiji period.
 It’s highly known for Sunaburo (sand bath).

 8. Shirahama, Wakayama

 Chosen as the Best Onsen/Beach Combination

 Shirahama (白浜) is a delightful beach resort in Wakayama Prefecture, southern Kansai Region.
 It’s a top beach resort in western Japan and the area is also gifted with great Onsen source.
 Enjoy the view of ocean while you soak up in great onsen.

 Uramigataki (裏見ヶ滝温泉) could be the wildest Onsen among all.
 It’s located on Hachijo Island, one of the Izu Seven Islands group which belongs to Tokyo prefecture.
 The onsen is right by the waterfall in a jungle and you can bathe in swim wear.

 6. Lamp no Yado, Ishikawa

 The lavish hideaway in Noto Peninsula.
 Lump no Yado (ランプの宿) is a traditional Japanese style hotel located in the cape surrounded by the cliff.
 The beautiful room, private bath, great food and magnificent landscape..
 What else we need!